marcopennekamp/lore/articles/typed-components.md

 Solution: dynamic entity types, monads / syntactic support for runtime component resolution

+## Component Theory

+This section is more theoretical and might not be easy to understand for some readers.
+While the topics discussed here are important, it is not a requirement for using components in Lore.

 ### Implementation with Intersection Types

 The component type system defined here is a subset of type systems that support intersection types.
 Namely, we have a single parametric type `Has[C]` that signals that a component `C` is present.
 For a type <code>A has C<sub>1</sub> has ... has C<sub>n</sub></code>, the corresponding type using intersection types would be <code>A &#8745; Has[C<sub>1</sub>] &#8745; ... &#8745; Has[C<sub>n</sub>]</code>.
 For example, a type `Player has Position has Sprite has Stats` would become <code>Player &#8745; Has[Position] &#8745; Has[Sprite] &#8745; Has[Stats]</code>.